 Judge Levy graduated from Syracuse University and the West Virginia University College of Law with honors.
 His book, Maine Family Law, was first published in 1988 and remains a leading treatise on family law practice.

 The graduation ceremony will be held at 10 a.m. on Saturday, May 20, at Merrill Auditorium in Portland.
-Maine Law will award eighty-three J.D. degrees, five LL.M. degrees, and one J.S.D. degree.
+Maine Law will award eighty-three J.D. degrees and five LL.M. degrees.
 Family and friends are welcome to attend the ceremony, and tickets are not required.